collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

 - **Container** – Bundles together several sub-fields into a single data value.
 Complex articulated fields built from the types described above can be created using Containers.

-A complete list of data types can be found here: http://docs.collectiveaccess.org/wiki/Attribute_Types

 Relationships
 -------------